PowerDNS/pdns/docs/markdown/recursor/settings.md

 * Default: 50

 The maximum number of outgoing queries that will be sent out during the resolution of a single client query.
-This is used to limit endlessy chasing CNAME redirections.
+This is used to limit endlessly chasing CNAME redirections.

 ## `max-negative-ttl`
 * Integer